OasisLMF/GenerateDocs/src/sections/ODS.rst

 ----

-ODS is curated by Oasis LMF and governed by the Open Data Standards Steering Committee (SC) that meets 3-4 times a year ,and is comprised of industry experts representing (re)insurers, brokers, service providers and catastrophe model vendors.
+ODS is curated by Oasis LMF and governed by the Open Data Standards Steering Committee (SC).
+This committee meets 3-4 times a year and is comprised of industry experts representing (re)insurers, brokers, service providers, and catastrophe model vendors.
 ODS is a market initiative which relies on wide collaboration from the market to develop and progress.
 The SC will evolve over time and include Subject Matter Experts to assist with areas requiring specific domain experience, including data validation and support for enhancing and automating the interoperability of these standards.

+|

 ODS Committee Members:
 ######################

+|
 .. image:: ../images/ODS_committee_members.png
    :width: 600
+   :align: center
+|

 ODS Governance
 ##############